A beta for Score Sheets is now available in Board Game Stats.

 Statistics over score sheets

-From a game’s overview screen you can view statistics over entered score sheets.
-For each scoring line the minimum, maximum and average scores entered can be displayed.
-To see the stats sheet, tap the Score sheet icon with a bar graph on the game’s overview screen.
-This feature is only available with the Deep Statistics expansion.
+From a game’s overview screen you can view statistics over score sheets.
+To see this stats sheet, tap the Score sheet icon with a bar graph on the game’s overview screen.

-If multiple variants are available for the score sheet, you can select a variant at the top of the screen to view the statistics of.
-With the gear menu in the top right you can switch languages.
+If multiple variants are available for the score sheet, you can select a variant at the top of the screen.

 More info